• Emma Daniels

 Music Director & Conductor

-Originally from Chicago, Emma is a conductor, composer, and singer with a passion for connecting musicians of different backgrounds and experiences through choral music.
-She is a founding member of Triad: Boston’s Choral Collective, an organization made up of singers, composers, and conductors who share artistic responsibility and perform new music.
+Originally from Chicago, Emma Daniels (she/her) is a conductor, composer, and singer with a passion for using choral music to connect people of different backgrounds and celebrate underrepresented voices.
+She is currently pursuing her DMA in Choral Conducting at Rutgers University’s Mason Gross School of the Arts, where she co-directs the University Choir.
+Emma is a founding member of Triad: Boston’s Choral Collective, an organization made up of singers, composers, and conductors who share artistic responsibility and perform new music.
 Today, she sings, conducts, and composes with C4: the Choral Composer/Conductor Collective in NYC, the choir after which Triad was modeled.
 She has most recently served as Choral Instructor at King School in Stamford, CT, as well as assistant conductor of Lyric Opera of Chicago’s Children’s Chorus for its 2020 production of Tchaikovsky’s Queen of Spades, and conductor at Chicago Sinai Congregation.

 Emma’s compositions have been performed by choirs at Jacksonville University, the Church of St. Mary the Virgin in Times Square, and other college, synagogue, and church choirs from Boston to Los Angeles.
 As a vocalist, she has performed both solo and ensemble work in the Midwest and on the East Coast, including with St. Matthew’s Episcopal Church in Wilton, CT, St. James Cathedral Choir of Chicago, Philadelphia Symphonic Choir, and Princeton Society of Musical Amateurs.